Triumph Motorcycles Ltd

 Triumph Motorcycles Ltd is the largest UK-owned motorcycle manufacturer, established in 1983 by John Bloor after the original company Triumph Engineering went into receivership.
 The new company, initially called Bonneville Coventry Ltd, continued Triumph's lineage of motorcycle production since 1902.
 They have major manufacturing facilities in Thailand.

 During the 12 months preceding June 2017, Triumph sold 63,400 motorcycles.

+In 2024 Triumph introduced their first ever off-road motorcycle, the Motocross racer TF 250-X.